GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/4_Create_background_points.md

 It seems like the shelf break occurs at around 500 - 1000m depth.

 So I need to make a raster that includes the distance to the shelf break from all points in the study area.
+I’m going to use the 500m depth contour.

 ``` r
 # first draw contours every 100m